Organic Adventure Ltd

 No compass

-Distances are measured as the crow flies.
-The actual distance will be longer.
-Read that again.
+Distances are measured as the crow flies — the distance you actually travel will be longer.

-Emergency bag integrity: Break the seal and you’re disqualified.
+Emergency bag integrity: Breaking the seal results in disqualification.

 Our GPS tracking system is included as part of our safety protocol and also gives you the option to share your mission progress with friends and family.
 Access is password-protected for your security, and login details will be sent a few days before the event.